ajay10000/TP-Link-HS110/README.md

 This version will send the energy information from a HS110 to Domoticz at set intervals.  i.e. you don't need CRON to do this.

-You can also send the other direct commands to the HS110.
-All results can be logged in a text file.
+You can also send the other direct commands to the HS110 (documented in the code).
+All results can be logged to a text file.

 Example from command line:
 python tplink_hs110.py -c energy